chr15m/eucalypt/README.md

 - No `binding`.
 - No `sorted-hashmap`.
 - `(get {} :a)` evaluates to `undefined` not `nil` which can break `assoc`, `update` and friends on `nil`.
+- Squint `swap!` is not atomic, so watch out for async re-render issues.

 ## Dev